OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 ### What token do I need for interest payments?

-Interest payments must be completed with DAI.
+Interest payments must be completed with USDS.

 ### Can I pay interest from a different wallet?

 Yes, interest payments can be made by wallets other than the one originating the loan.

-### What if I need to repay before the term is over, can I pay partial interest?
+### What if I need to repay, can I pay partial interest?

-Interest is charged upfront.
-To get your principal back or extend a loan, you will need to pay that in full.
-As this is a fixed-term product, there's no distinction between paying at maturity or earlier.
+Interest is charged on an accrual basis.
+To get your principal back you will need to pay interst in full.

-### Is there a limit to the number of times I can extend my loan?

-There is no functional limit to the number of extensions, however extensions are not supported past August 23rd, 275760.
-Please plan accordingly.

 ### How many Cooler Loans can I have?

-There is no limit on the number of loans or the total cumulative value of loans per user.
-Limits are based on fixed terms and the weekly clearinghouse capacity.
+You will have one Cooler Loan per wallet.
+Any additional funds deposited will be reflected in this singular position.

 ### Can I loop my loan?

-Yes, it is possible to convert the DAI obtained from the loan back into gOHM and take out another Cooler Loan.
+Yes, it is possible to convert the USDS obtained from the loan back into gOHM and to add to your Cooler position.
 Use caution when choosing to leverage.

 ### What if I want to add to my loan amount?

-You cannot add to an existing loan.
-To increase the loan amount either take out an additional loan, or pay off the first loan in full and take a new loan with the total amount desired.
+To increase the loan amount simply deposit more collateral, or borrow more against existing deposited collateral if available.

 ### Can I partially pay back my loan?